Industrial Engineering Requirements

 The career trajectory of people with an Industrial Engineering degree appears to be focused around a few careers.
 The most common career that users with Industrial Engineering degrees have experience in is Industrial Engineer, followed by Drill Press Operator, Engineer, Drafter, Supply Chain Manager, Industrial Production Manager, Quality Control Inspector, Mechanical Engineer, Mechatronics Engineer, and Data Analyst.

 |Supply Chain Manager||1.6%||0.1%||14.2×|

 Industrial Engineering graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 |Percentile||Earnings after graduation ($1000s USD)|

 |Median (average earners)||-|

 |75th (top earners)||-|

-Industrial Engineering graduates are not very underemployed compared to other graduates.
+Industrial Engineering graduates are highly employed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.

 |We are still collecting information for this degree|